Yes, even celebrities and billionaires get tricked by phishing emails.

 They all began with phishing attacks.

 In today's blog post, we're going to walk through these three examples, starting from the least sophisticated phishing attack (Podesta) to the most sophisticated (Bezos).
 And we’ll learn how you can protect yourself from similar hacks happening to you.
-(Spoiler alert: I built a free tool called Too Phishy.
-But more on that below.)
+(Spoiler alert: I built a free anti-phishing plugin to protect people against attacks like this.
+But more on that later.)

 Let's start with the least sophisticated attack.